pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 assurance that it will be able to complete its plan.

-From another point of view, newspapers would seem to be among the least&nbsp;{%- include columnbreak.html canvas=315 col=2 -%}&nbsp;suited for microcopying, because the price of original files of newspapers is low in terms of printed area of page.
+From another point of view, newspapers would seem to be among the least {% include columnbreak.html canvas=315 col=2 %} suited for microcopying, because the price of original files of newspapers is low in terms of printed area of page.
 In copying the NRA records, for instance, microcopying distributed the copies at $.12 per 100